 Set up a table with plastic cups at each end, arranged in a triangle shape, a little like a bowling alley set up.

 Players at each end take it in turns to try and throw a ping pong ball into the cups, which we forgot to mention, are conveniently filled with beer.

 If you get the ball in the cup, your opponent must drink it.
 First side to demolish the other side's cups wins.

 Now all that's left is to save money on your night out.

-Do you have any top tips for pre-drinking games or cocktails recipes?
-Make sure to let us know.
+Got any top tips for new pre-drinking games or cocktails recipes?
+Let us know in the comments below.

 Share this page :)